 1215–1260 °C (dry)

 Small but variable amounts

 The timeless beauty of granite.
-Its unique colours and depth will be the centre showpiece of your spectacular kitchen.
+Millions of years in the making, its unique colors and depth will be the center showpiece of your spectacular kitchen.